 Andrew Jackson was the first president to ride a railroad train.

 Barack Obama collects Spiderman and Conan the Barbarian comic books.

-Franklin D. Roosevelt is the only American president to be elected four times.
-After his service, the 22nd Amendment ratified in 1951, limited the presidential office to two terms.
+Franklin D. Roosevelt was the only American president to be elected four times.
+After his service, the 22nd Amendment, ratified in 1951, limited the presidential office to two terms.

 Abraham Lincoln was a man of perseverance.
-Before Lincoln’s election as the 16th president of the United States he failed as a business man, storekeeper, and farmer.
+Before Lincoln was elected the 16th president of the United States, he failed as a businessman, storekeeper, and farmer.
 He also failed in his first attempt to obtain political office, when he sought the office of speaker, in his first attempt to go to Congress, when he sought the appointment to the United States Land Office, when he ran for the United States Senate and when friends sought for him the nomination for the vice-presidency in 1856.

 James K. Polk fulfilled all his campaign promises.
-During his administration Polk acquired California from Mexico, settled the Oregon dispute, lowered tariffs, established a sub-treasury, and retired from office after one term.
+During his administration, Polk acquired California from Mexico, settled the Oregon dispute, lowered tariffs, established a sub-treasury, and retired after one term.

 Chester A. Arthur enjoyed walking at night and seldom went to bed before 2 a.m.